chrajashekar45/llm_wiki/README.md

 ## Deployment Plan

-Cloud deployment is not required for the prototype, but the project can be explained as deployable in this shape:
+Cloud deployment , yet to be done:

 - Containerize the Streamlit app with the included `Dockerfile`.
 - Run Qdrant as a managed service, a separate container, or a persistent VM service.